-The availability of this feature is limited based on the license type, region, and other criteria.
+The availability of the Long Term Retention (LTR) feature is limited to Enterprise and Elite editions.
 To access this feature, contact your Druva Account Manager or Druva Support.
 This article/documentation is subject to change based on the continuous improvements to this feature.

-Reduce your overall data protection cost by up to 30%.
+- Reduce your overall data protection cost by 20%.

-Protect data for long term to address legal and compliance needs.
+Protect data for the long term to address legal and compliance needs.

 Meet your RTO SLAs with the latest backups.

 Several pieces are involved in how your data gets to the cold tier and is restored.
 Let’s take a look at the workflow to know how it works.